 The Osprey Ariel 65 is honestly one of the most comfortable bags I’ve ever owned, especially when I need to hike with a bunch of gear.
 The IsoForm5 harness and CM™ hipbelt provide custom fit and comfort for especially heavy loads and long miles.
 Both components are interchangeable to provide a truly custom fit.

 All Osprey hipbelts have custom heat molding and interchangeable sizes for a precise, personalized fit too!

 Osprey’s suspension system is great for back support and additional comfort.

 The Aether (men’s version) and Ariel (women’s version) AG™ features the Anti-Gravity Suspension with a tensioned, full peripheral frame to comfortably transfer the heavy pack load.

-The back panel is suspended top to bottom with mesh that wraps around the shoulders, back, and hips for utmost comfort.
+The back panel of the Osprey Ariel is suspended top to bottom with mesh that wraps around the shoulders, back, and hips for utmost comfort.

 The ISOFORM5 ANTI-GRAVITY™ mesh harness is interchangeable, like the hip belt for a personalized fit too.
 You can adjust the harness depending on your load as well!